 - 1. Remove the wheel and brake pads to prevent contamination. - 2.
 Push the caliper pistons back into their bores and insert a spacer between the pistons to prevent them coming out during the bleed operation. - 3.
 If necessary reposition the brake lever so that the lever and master cylinder is horizontal to the ground. - 4.
-Remove the master cylinder cap (item 22) using a 26mm spanner. - 5.
+Remove the master cylinder cap (item 4) using a 2mm allen key.
+Then remove the rubber diaphragm. - 5.
 Place the closed end of an 8mm spanner over the bleed nipple on the brake caliper.
 Fit a length of clear plastic hose (approximately 30cm) onto the bleed nipple and place the free end into an empty container.
 The hose should be a snug fit and not fall off, the free end does not need to be submerged under brake fluid. - 6.
-Open the bleed nipple 1/2 turn.
-Screw an M5 bolt into the master cylinder piston (item 21) and pull out.
-Caution, the piston may suddenly pull out and splash brake fluid.
-Close the bleed nipple. - 7.
-Fill the master cylinder reservoir with brake fluid. - 8.
+Fill the master cylinder reservoir with brake fluid. - 7.
 Open the bleed nipple a 1/4 turn.
 Slowly pull the brake lever to the handle bars and hold.
 Close the bleed nipple.
 Release the lever.
-Caution, squeezing the lever too fast will cause brake fluid to squirt out of the master cylinder. - 9.
+Caution, squeezing the lever too fast will cause brake fluid to squirt out of the master cylinder. - 8.
 Repeat step 8 until no air is seen coming out of the bleed nipple.
 You will need to keep refilling the reservoir during this operation.
-Caution, if bleeding a rear brake be careful not to spill brake fluid onto the front brake caliper and disc. - Ensure the pistons are fully retracted in the caliper, the pistons may require manually pressing back. - 11.
-Place a rag around the master cylinder to catch any spillage and fill the master cylinder to just below the top surface. - 12.
-Open the bleed nipple a 1/4 turn.
-Place the piston into the master cylinder and allow the fluid to overflow.
-Gently push the piston down until it is 1mm below the top surface.
+Caution, if bleeding a rear brake be careful not to spill brake fluid onto the front brake caliper and disc. - 9.
+Ensure the pistons are fully retracted in the caliper, the pistons may require manually pressing back. - 10.Place a rag around the master cylinder to catch any spillage and fill the master cylinder to just below the top surface. - 11.Place the diaphragm into the master cylinder and allow the fluid to overflow.
 Close the bleed nipple and remove the bleed hose.
 Caution, do not over tighten the bleed nipple.
-Wipe away any spilt fluid from the caliper and lever. - 13.
-Fit the master cylinder cap and gently tighten with a 26mm spanner. - 14.
+Wipe away any spilt fluid from the caliper and lever. - 12.
+Fit the master cylinder cap and gently tighten with a 2mm allen key.
+Caution, do not over tighten cap as you are only sealing the rubber diaphragm. - 13.
 Replace the pads and insert the wheel.
-Pull the lever several times to allow the pads to reset themselves to the disc. - 15.
+Pull the lever several times to allow the pads to reset themselves to the disc. - 14.
 Check the brake for correct function and that there are no any system leaks.